 The QSMs were developed in partnership with DHBs, all of which commented on early designs for the measures, which resulted in an improved set of markers.
 A copy of the letter sent to DHBs is here.

-Quality and safety marker results are available by clicking on the links below.
+Quality and safety marker results are available by using the left-hand menu.
 Results at a glance for April 2014 are available here.